Find the Best Grease Trap Cleaning Companies for Your Business

 Understanding Southfield's Grease Trap Requirements

-Local regulations in Southfield, aligned with the Michigan Plumbing Code, mandate the installation of approved grease interceptors for all fixtures that produce FOG in food preparation and cleaning areas1.
+Local regulations in Southfield, aligned with the Michigan Plumbing Code, mandate the installation of approved grease interceptors for all fixtures that produce FOG in food preparation and cleaning areas.
 The primary goal is to prevent these substances from entering the public sewer system, where they can solidify and cause major blockages, leading to sanitary sewer overflows.
-The specific rules regarding the size, type, and location of your grease interceptor will depend on your facility's volume and layout, but compliance is non-negotiable for any business involved in food service2 3.
+The specific rules regarding the size, type, and location of your grease interceptor will depend on your facility's volume and layout, but compliance is non-negotiable for any business involved in food service.

 Key Compliance Pillars: Installation, Pumping, and Documentation